-Dr. Allen D. Roberts is the Program Director for the B.S.
-Degree in Geospatial Sciences and Associate Professor of Geospatial Sciences and Geography.
-He has over 20 years of research and applied experience within the engineering; hydrological; geospatial; and environmental fields that span the academic, non-profit, federal government, and private sectors.
+Dr. Allen D. Roberts is a Professor of Geospatial Sciences and Geography within the Department of Geography and Anthropology.
+He has over 25 years of research and applied experience within the engineering; hydrological; geospatial; and environmental fields that span the academic, non-profit, federal government, and private sectors.

 In October 2018, Dr. Roberts was chosen as an NSF Workshop Fellow for the 1st National Community Geography Workshop in Atlanta, Georgia in January 2019.
 The workshop focused on bringing together academic researchers and community leaders interested in using geographic/GIS research for community development, social justice, and environmental sustainability within an engineered world.

 Furthermore and since September 2021, he has been on the leadership team for the Greater Atlanta Community Science Collaboratory (GA-CSC).
 The GA-CSC is a consortium of community-based organizations (CBOs) and Atlanta area higher education institutions (HEIs) that form a partnership to address local-to-global issues through knowledge-sharing, problem identification, scientific collaboration, and public engagement.

 Dr. Roberts completed his Ph.D. in Geographical Sciences at the University of Maryland.
 He also completed his M.S. in Geography (Hydroclimate Focus) from the University of Delaware in 2000 and his B.S. in Earth and Environmental Sciences from North Carolina Agricultural and Technical State University in 1997.